tlrobinson/promise-chain-decorator/README.md

 Recursion and cycles
 --------------------

+If a methods returns itself or another instance of itself, you can leave off the argument to the `@chain` decorator to indicate it returns an instance of itself, e.x. `@chain()`.

-If a methods returns itself or another instance of itself, or an instance of a class defined after it's own class, the `@chain` decorator must be passed a method instead of the class itself, like so:
+If a method returns an instance of a class that is defined after it's own class, the `@chain` decorator must be passed a method that returns the constructor instead of the class itself, since it will be undefined, e.x. `@chain(() => AnotherClass)`.

 ```
 class Foo {
-    @chain(() => Foo)
+    @chain()
     async foo() {
         // returns "this" or "new Foo" etc
     }